humungus-gungi/bootyquest/README.md

 			- traveller told them a riddle maybe pro
 				+ *the sun rises over the witches' tomb, and the last star from the citadel is your guiding light*
 			- ancient creature on a planet (coordinates provided, not an Imperial hot spot)
-				+ Apparently creature around longer than the Jedi, maybe know the way to the Ancient order of the wills
+				+ Apparently creature around longer than the Jedi, maybe know the way to the Ancient order of the Whills
 			- Pilgrim passing through said that a freight captain (coordinates provided) boasted he was sending shipments to Force Shamans somewhere in the unknown regions beyond the Outer Rim

 _End of session._